 Lessons from Facebook

-If most of your customers come from people who follow your Facebook business page, you might have felt the pinch when Facebook made changes so business posts no longer reach as many people as they once reached.
-In this case, business owners either lost sales or they needed to pay to advertise to reach the same number of customers they could previously reach for free.
+If most of your customers come from people who follow your Facebook business page, you might feel the pinch whenever Facebook make changes so business posts no longer reach as many people.
+In this case, business owners either lose sales or they need to pay to advertise to reach the same number of customers they could previously reach for free.

 Lessons from eBay

 If, a few years ago, you had built a thriving business selling digital products on eBay, your business would have been devastated the day eBay changed its policies and no longer allowed the sale of digital products on its site.
-Certainly there are other options for selling digital products, but if you had put all of your effort into building your reputation and business solely on eBay, that single policy change could have devastated your business.
+Certainly there are other options for selling digital products, but if you had put all of your effort into building your reputation and business solely on eBay, you would have been required to change your product, or start from scratch building a customer base somewhere else.

-Another concern you need to keep in mind when you rely heavily on third party sites is that you might be putting a lot of effort into building someone else's business and not your own.
+Here's another concern you need to keep in mind when you rely heavily on third party sites.
+No matter where you sell your crafts, you'll need to promote your shop.
+If you're promoting a shop hosted on someone else's platform, you're putting a lot of effort into building someone else's business.

 If you spend a lot of time creating unique content for third party sites (videos, photos, descriptions, clever posts on social sites, etc.), you are building someone else's business, not your own.

 However, if you depend solely on a single third party business for a large portion of your income, you leave huge elements of your business completely out of your control.
-All it could take is one change to that site, which you cannot influence, to have a huge impact on your craft business.
+All it would take is one change to that site, which you cannot influence, to have a devastating impact on your craft business.

-Aim to get traffic from a variety of sources.
+Aim to attract customers from a variety of sources.

-The more you can generate traffic and customers from a variety or sources - Google, Facebook, Twitter, Pinterest, Etsy, Amazon - the less dependent you are on a single source.
+The more you can generate traffic and customers from a variety or sources - Google, Facebook, Twitter, Pinterest, Etsy, Amazon, Instagram - the less dependent you will be on a single source.
+That means, changes to a single source of customers won't have the same power to hurt your online business.

 Do what works.